PacktPublishing/DeepsSeek-in-Practice/README.md

-# Deepseek-Essentials
+# DeepSeek-in-Practice
-DeepSeek Essentials, published by Packt
+DeepSeek in Practice, published by Packt